 A Fledgling Learns to Feed

-April 16, 2017 • Leave a Comment
+April 16, 2017 • 1 Comment

 The Verdin, a common bird of the Sonoran Desert, frequently feeds on the flowers of the Ocotillo plant -- not by gleaning insects (their typical diet), but by piercing the base of the flowers to obtain the nectar within.
 These birds are quite adept at obtaining nourishment and liquid in this manner, but not so for young fledglings.
 On a recent desert trip, I was able to witness and photograph the antics of a recently-fledged Verdin as it learned to feed on these flowers, often without success.